marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 Elements
 =========================

 .. note:: Input elements will be automatically recorded in the decisions table.
 Make sure that each input element has a unique 'variable name'.
+Please avoid using variable names that may interfere with PHP, such as 'order', 'sort', 'where', 'connect', and 'create'.
+This will lead to errors on the participant's page.

 .. _adding_an_element: